-The Mandela effect is relevant to project management and human resources, as well as other areas of business.
+The Mandela Effect is relevant to project management and human resources, as well as other areas of business.
 Careful documentation is essential to ensure that details of agreements are clearly specified and not open to interpretation.
 In cases where specified details are not adhered to, the documentation can serve as proof of the original agreement.

-Psychological concepts related to the Mandela effect:
+Psychological concepts related to the Mandela Effect: